America’s Best Winter Weekend Getaways

 Park City, UT

 Home to the Sundance Film Festival, Park City is a sybaritic winter escape favored by celebrities and trendsetters with a penchant for trailside hijinks.
 Make like them and drop your bags at Washington School House, a luxury boutique hotel in an 1889 school building in the heart of downtown.
 Skiers looking to avoid snowboarders take the free shuttle to Deer Valley Resort, then sip their après-ski cocktails at High West, a legendary western-style whiskey distillery in Old Town with an intimate wood-clad bar.
-You’ll need a dinner reservation at Handle, an elegant dining room that turns out cold-weather specialties (bison short rib, squash and parmesan bisque).
+You’ll need a dinner reservation at Handle, an elegant dining room that turns out cold-weather specialties like bison short rib and squash and parmesan bisque.
 Looking for something more low-key?
 The beers at No Name Saloon are best served with a side of buffalo burgers.